nleiva/xrgrpc/README.md

 ## Usage

 A CLI example is provided to use the library.
-This is not definitive, will change as we go.
+This is not definitive, it will change as we go.

 ### Get Config